cider-ci/cider-ci_user-interface/README.md

 connecting it to the other Cider-CI services.
 It is also possible to use MRI ruby (instead of JRuby) in development mode.

-    RAILS_RELATIVE_URL_ROOT=/cider-ci-dev rails s -p 8888
+    RAILS_RELATIVE_URL_ROOT=/cider-ci rails s -p 8880

 ### Messaging

 The application will try to open a connection to the configured message broker.
 It will continue when in `development` or `test` environment with a warning (to the console and log) if the connection could not be established.

+Message producers are always used if the connection to the broker could be established.

 Message consumers are bound if and only if `MESSAGING_BIND_CONSUMERS` is set and not blank!
 It is advisable to bind the consumers in a second process during development, e.g.

     MESSAGING_BIND_CONSUMERS=true rails c